 Students may use AI tools when indicated on an assignment.
 AI tools include but are not limited to translation tools, grammar tools, paraphrasers and generative language tools such as Chatgpt.
 AI tools offer suggestions and drafts but are not a substitute for comprehending concepts as well as critical thinking.
 The student is responsible for the content and accuracy of the assignment and any sources used on assignments.
 Students must cite any AI-generated material that informed their work by listing the tool(s) and its use under a Works Cited section of the assignment.
 Failure to give credit to ideas, sentences or paragraphs not the student's work is plagiarism.
-A document which is 100% AI generated is considered plagiarized.
+I may ask for a student's notes or a draft if an assignment shows 30% or higher AI generated.
+If the student does not have notes, then the student will need to rewrite the assignment with an object provided by the instructor.
+A document which is 100% AI generated is considered plagiarized and no credit.
+Turn-it-in checks for the use of AI generated material.